How Dekton is made?

-Once they have been through the press, the slabs dry out at 180 degrees before continuing their journey to the decoration phase.
+Once they have been through the press, the slabs dry out at 180 degrees before proceeding to the decoration phase.
 The machine that decorates the Dekton is like a high definition printer which prints the specific design for each Dekton model onto the board.

 Next is the Dekton factory oven.
 Every slab travels 180 meters while being baked at 1,200 degrees, which produces a reaction in the materials so that they fuse in a process called “particle centering”.
 Dekton is a completely inorganic material.
 It doesn't contain any resins or additives, which is why it doesn't degrade over time.
 The result is a slab with decoration throughout its whole surface of 320 centimeters long and 144 centimeters wide.

-After being baked, each slab has to pass a meticulous visual quality control test, where the operators make sure that everything is perfect.
-Then, they are classified, labeled, and wrapped in a protective plastic sheet so they won’t get damaged during transit.
+After the baking process, each slab has to pass a meticulous visual quality control test.
+This is a procedure where the operators must make sure everything is perfect.
+Then, they are classified, labeled, and wrapped in a protective plastic sheet so they won't get damaged during transit.

-Now the Dekton slabs are prepared so the automated system can order and classify them in the logistics warehouse, or load it up straight away, and distribute it around the world, for marble workers to create pieces that are perfectly suited to the spectacular, functional, and beautiful spaces created by architects and designers.
+Now the Dekton slabs are prepared so the automated system can order and classify them in the logistics warehouse, or load it up straight away, and distribute it around the world, for marble workers to create pieces that perfectly match with the spectacular, functional, and beautiful spaces created by architects and designers.

 As found on Youtube

 1) Top 5 Picture of Dekton Countertop style (updated 2018)